Sivanithipy/nythi/README.md

-# Weather APP
+# Weather Website
- This is a weather details giving web app
+ This is a weather details giving website
  * created using html and css
  * data fetch from openweather api
  * initialised using js